happyhorseskull/you-can-datamosh-on-linux/README.md

 ffmpeg makes it super easy to trim a video:

-`$ ffmpeg -v error -i [original video file name].mp4 -ss 30 -t 10 [new video file name].mp4`
+`$ ffmpeg -v error -i [original video file name].mp4 -ss 30 -to 10 [new video file name].mp4`

-`-ss` says to start copying the original video at 0:30 seconds and `-t` is how many seconds long the video will be which means the new shorter video is a copy of 0:30 through 0:40 of the original video.
+`-ss` says to start copying the original video at 0:30 seconds and `-t` is when to stop recording which means the new shorter video is a copy of 0:30 through 0:40 of the original video.

 #